Financial planning tools and services to put you on the path to the future you want

 There is no right answer for whether to purchase long-term care insurance.
 In fact, long term care insurance pros and cons are pretty balanced.
 Many people opt not to purchase it because it costs too much or they simply don’t know enough about it.
 While others want to assurances that they will be taken care of.

 So, is long term care insurance worth it?

-Although Adam McCurdy, a financial planner with Foundation Capital Advisors, Inc. in Chicago, says determining “is long term care insurance worth it” is entirely situational, he outlined the following pros and cons of long term care insurance to consider as you weigh your options.
+Although Adam McCurdy, a financial planner with Foundation Capital Advisors, Inc. in Chicago, says determining “is long term care insurance worth it” is entirely situational, he outlined the following long term care insurance pros and cons to consider as you weigh your options.

 “It can be a big risk,” McCurdy says.
-“You can’t be sure whether the premiums will raise in the future, and there’s uncertainty about the insurance being accurately priced.”
+“You can’t be sure whether the premiums will rise in the future, and there’s uncertainty about the insurance being accurately priced.”